-Refer to Section 2.3 in the text.
 The models in this question fall into the general category of profitability models.

-- 1) The internal rate of return model can result in multiple solutions.
-Discounted cash flow method results in a definite solution. - 2) Payback-type model ignores cash flows beyond the payback period.
-Discounted cash flow method does not ignore cash flows beyond the pay back period. - 3) Payback-type model is a model that does not include discounting, ignores the timing of the cash flows and time-value of money.
-Discounted cash flow method is a model that includes discounting, does not ignore the timing of the cash flows and the time-value of money.
+- A payback-type model ignores cash flows beyond the payback period.
+Discounted cash flow method does not ignore cash flows beyond the payback period. - 2) The payback-type model and rate of return model do not include discounting, ignores the timing of the cash flows and time-value of money.
+The discounted cash flow method is a model that includes discounting and does not ignore the timing of the cash flows and the time-value of money.